 In the normal course of business, the Company enters into agreements that contain a variety of representations and provide for general indemnification.
 The Company's exposure under these agreements is unknown because it involves claims that may be made against the Company in the future.
 To date, the Company has not paid any claims or been required to defend any action related to its indemnification obligations.
-As of June 30, 2023 September 30, 2023 and December 31, 2022, the Company does not have any material indemnification claims that are probable or reasonably possible and consequently has not recorded related liabilities.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company does not have any material indemnification claims that are were probable or reasonably possible and consequently has not recorded related liabilities.